samuellara4/pythonPractice/README.md

 Hello,

-I am new to python, with only taking one class at a comunity college.
-I have created this repository to practice and save some of the subjects i am studying, as well to work on assignments.
-I hope to build a collection of materials i can reference in the future.
+I am new to python, with only taking one class.
+I have created this repository to practice study material.
+I hope to build a collection that i can reference in the future.
+I have not and will not posted any HW assignments, as this would violate the acedemic integrety policy at my college.

 -Sam Lara